quantprofessionals/eduquant.nl/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "# Expert Training"
-  content = "Our founding team of of senior risk consultants, former specialist supervisor / policy advisor quant PhDs have a combined set of 30 years experience.
+  content = "Our founding team of of senior risk quant PhDs, former specialist supervisor & policy advisors have 30 years combined experience.
 We get risk quants to the next level of expertise." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   overlay_color = "#666"  # An HTML color value.
   overlay_img = "helping_hand.jpg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 1  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.